sarahmclo/colourway/README.md

 Manual testing for the site involves hands-on evaluation by human testers to ensure functionality, usability, and compatibility across various devices and browsers.

-## Deployment <a name="deployment"></a>

-Git was used for version control.
-Version control was done locally and remotely.
-For remote version control, GitHub was used.
-Regular commits were made after each file change.

-### Remote Deployment
-GitHub Pages was used to deploy the site remotely.

-1. Login to [Git Hub](https://github.com/) Repository account
-2. Navigate to my project repository colourway
-3. Click the Settings near the top of the page
-4. In the left-hand menu, find and click on the Pages
-5. In the Source section, choose 'main' from the drop-down, select branch menu
-6. Select 'root' from the drop-down folder menu
-7. Click 'Save'
-8. Project now live and a link is visible at the top of the page "Your site is published at https://github.com/sarahmclo/colourway/"

-### Local Deployment

-To contribute or check the code, you can:
-- Fork the repository
-- Clone the repository

-### How to Fork
-1. To fork, go the repository
-2. Click on the Fork button in the top left corner of the page
-3. Fill in the form with either keep the name or create a new name for the repository

-### How to Clone
-1. To clone, go to repository
-2. Click on the Code button above the repository files
-3. A drop-down will appear and choose either
-4. Go to your terminal and decide where you want to clone the files
-5. Use the copy/paste button and copy it into your terminal
-6. You also have the option to download a ZIP file of the code

 ## Bugs <a name="bugs"></a>

 Throughout the development process, we encountered and resolved various bugs to ensure a smooth and seamless user experience.
 Our rigorous testing procedures helped identify and address these issues promptly.